 - For a more fun exercise, simply spend time singing.
-Singing can increase muscle control in the throat and soft palate, reducing snoring caused by lax muscles.
+Singing can increase muscle control in the throat and soft palate, reducing snoring caused by slack muscles.

 Medical treatment for snoring

-If you’ve tried self-help solutions for snoring without success, don’t give up hope.
+If you've tried self-help solutions for snoring without success, don't give up hope.
 There are medical options that could make all the difference.
-New advances in the treatment of snoring are being made all the time and devices are becoming more effective and comfortable.
+New advances in the treatment of snoring are developing all the time and devices are becoming more effective and comfortable.

-Talk to your primary physician or to an otolaryngologist (ear, nose, and throat doctor or ENT).
-Even if they recommend something that in the past was uncomfortable or didn’t work, that doesn’t mean the same will be true now.
+Talk to your primary physician or an otolaryngologist (ear, nose, and throat doctor or ENT).
+Even if they recommend something that was uncomfortable or didn't work in the past, that doesn't mean the same will be true now.

 Medical cures for snoring

-Your physician or otolaryngologist may recommend a medical device or surgical procedure such as:
+Your physician may recommend a medical device or surgical procedure such as: